-Even though we don't manufacture lithium batteries, there are a few reasons you may find yourself wondering why the battery level may vary as much upon first days of delivery.
+Although Kontakt.io does not manufacture lithium batteries, there are a few reasons you may find yourself wondering why the battery level may vary during first days of use.

-Let's first understand how we this level is calculated:
+Let's first understand how we calculate this level.

 Battery readings are a result of voltage changes calculations, which have a +/-10% precision.
 It's not a perfect estimation by any means, but it can give you a sense of the battery level in order to identify when any needs to be replaced.
 And since Bluetooth Low Energy has a very small impact on it, it allows us to avoid adding a dedicated chip and rather translate this into a percentage level.